-RDM was awarded a Silver Athena Swan award in April 2016 and is currently awaiting the results of its 2019 submission.
+RDM was awarded a Silver Athena Swan award in April 2016 and again in 2019.

 RDM Researcher Association

 The RDM Researcher Association is a community that serves to enrich the researcher experience through social events, career development and advice.
 It is open to anyone involved in research within the department.